cake-tech/cakewallet-guides/docs/advanced-features/rescan-wallet.md

 # Rescan

+{: .warning}
+Rescanning will remove any saved transaction keys and destination addresses, which may be useful for proving payments.

 If your XMR transaction is still not appearing and the sync state of the wallet is `Synchronized`, then you can rescan by opening the menu in the top-right and tapping `Rescan"`.

 ## To rescan your wallet